 The Higher School Certificate

-The Higher School Certificate is awarded to students who satisfy requirements, generally after completing two years of study (Years 11 and 12), although NESA pathways provisions allow students a longer completion period.
-ACE sets out the rules, requirements and procedures for the Higher School Certificate.
+The Higher School Certificate (HSC) is awarded to students who satisfy requirements, generally after completing two years of study (Years 11 and 12), although NESA pathways provisions allow students a longer completion period.
+ACE sets out the rules, requirements and procedures for the HSC.

 The details of all the examinable topics, and the experiences necessary for completing each Board Developed Course, are contained in the following documents:

-- Board syllabuses, associated curriculum, and assessment and reporting documentation
+- NESA syllabuses, and assessment and reporting documentation

 - prescribed text and specifications documents